 These days, The Crossing has some excellent events on the calendar.
-Here are some of our favorites:
+Here are some of our favorites coming up:

-In addition to these events, you can enjoy The Crossing’s beer garden, food trucks, work space, public art, and fitness spaces on Fridays, Saturdays, and Sundays.
+In addition to these events, you can enjoy The Crossing’s year-round outdoor cinema, beer garden, food trucks, work space, public art, and fitness spaces on Fridays, Saturdays, and Sundays.

 The 3.5 acre site is due to be turned into housing in mid-2023 under the Office of Community Development and Infrastructure.
 But until then, the Office hast trusted East Cut Landing Partners (ECLP) to spearhead a variety of activities in the area.
 The project is part of Mayor Breed’s Downtown Recovery Plan, which aims to speed up the downtown area’s economic recovery and bring more traffic to local businesses.

 The space is meant to be a safe area for people to enjoy what the city has to offer outdoors.
 It’s available for fitness uses Monday-Friday from 7am-7pm.
 It’s open for other activities on Fridays 3pm-9pm, Saturdays 11am-9pm, and Sundays 11am-8pm.